swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/linking-to-symbols-and-other-content.md

 }
 ```

-A symbol link to the Sloth initializer can be written using the symbol
-path in either source language.
+You can write a symbol link to the Sloth initializer using the symbol path in either source language.

 **Swift name**